WayneChen2021/Cornell-FinTech-Club-Avalanche-Hackathon/README.md

 # Cornell-FinTech-Club-Avalanche-Hackathon
-demonstration of an asynchronous blockchain protocol
+This is a demonstration of the protocol described in this paper: https://arxiv.org/pdf/1909.10926.pdf